 - Keyboard Skills Examination (sophomore year) - Sophomore Review (sophomore year) - Half Recital (senior year) - Seven semesters of approved recital attendance - A minimum of 21 hours of MUSA/MUST courses in residence at Winthrop University - A minimum cumulative GPA of 2.75 is required for all courses taken at Winthrop. - Passage of the PRAXIS II Series content area examinations is required prior to entry into the professional stage for all candidates in the teacher education program.
-For the most current PRAXIS information required for test(s) in your content area, visit the South Carolina Department of Education website: http://www.scteachers.org/cert/exam.cfm.
+For the most current PRAXIS information required for test(s) in your content area, visit the South Carolina Department of Education website: http://ed.sc.gov/agency/se/Educator-Certification-Recruitment-and-Preparation/Certification/Required-Examinations.cfm

-Bachelor of Music Performance Performance option
+Bachelor of Music

-It is the purpose of the Bachelor of Music degree with an option in Performance to provide students with a comprehensive music program of study where they will have the opportunity to develop their creative and musical potentials; acquire skills in and expand their knowledge of performance, musicianship, analysis and synthesis; and prepare them for a performing career or for advanced study in music.
+It is the purpose of the Bachelor of Music degree to provide students with a comprehensive music program of study where they will have the opportunity to develop their creative and musical potentials; acquire skills in and expand their knowledge of performance, musicianship, analysis and synthesis; and prepare them for a performing career or for advanced study in music.